The South Asia Research Hub (SARH) of DFID has launched a systematic review programme with the following objectives:

 - Strengthening capacity of South Asian organisations to conduct systematic reviews.

 Based on the above objectives, the programme seeks to commission several research products, comprising of systematic reviews and evidence summaries, in themes relevant to the development priorities of South Asia.

-Systematic reviews will be commissioned from organisations having prior experience in conducting such reviews (to be called competitive systematic reviews), as well as from other teams having basic technical skills but requiring additional support to conduct systematic reviews (to be called training systematic reviews; teams conducting these to be called trainee review teams).
+Systematic reviews will be commissioned from organisations having prior experience in conducting such reviews (to be called competitive systematic reviews) as well as from other teams having basic technical skills but requiring additional support to conduct systematic reviews (to be called training systematic reviews; teams conducting these to be called trainee review teams).
 Evidence summaries (of existing systematic reviews) can be prepared both by organisations having prior experience in conducting systematic reviews or by teams with limited exposure to systematic reviews.
 Selection of organisations will be done separately for each study through open bidding.

-- The systematic review methodology brochure
+- Systematic review methodology brochure

 See our other work in international development.